Stencyl/stencylpedia/chapter-4/backgrounds.md

 Put simply, backgrounds scroll at the same pace that you progress overall inside a scene, where "progress" is defined by the location of the Camera.
 This is commonly known as **Parallax Scrolling**.

-If you’re halfway through a scene, the background will be scrolled halfway through.
+If you're halfway through a scene, the background will be scrolled halfway through.

 ![background-scrolling-example](http://static.stencyl.com/pedia2/ch4/backgrounds/image05.png)